ColourlessSpearmint/DownloadDynamo/README.md

 ## Features
 - **YouTube Audio Download**: Download audio from YouTube as MP3 using `yt-dlp`.
+- **Automatic Playlist Iteration** Download an entire playlist with one command.
 - **Automatic Metadata Extraction**: Extract metadata like title, artist, and release year from YouTube videos.
 - **Thumbnail Download**: Download the video thumbnail and use it as album art.
 - **Editable Metadata**: Manually adjust metadata fields such as title, album, artist, and genre.